grafana/grafana/docs/sources/dashboards/time-range-controls.md

 The following time units are supported: `s (seconds)`, `m (minutes)`, `h (hours)`, `d (days)`, `w (weeks)`, `M (months)`, `Q (quarters)` and `y (years)`.

 The minus operator allows you to step back in time, relative to now.
 If you wish to display the full period of the unit (day, week, month, etc...), append `/<time unit>` to the end.
-You can use `fQ (fiscal quarter)` and `fy (fiscal year)` to view fiscal periods.
+To view fiscal periods, use `fQ (fiscal quarter)` and `fy (fiscal year)` time units.

 The plus operator allows you to step forward in time relative to now.
 You might use this feature to look at predicted data in the future, for example.